sensorimotor-superlab/sensorimotor-superlab.github.io/join.md

 - [Psychology](https://psychology.uwo.ca/graduate/index.html) (Gribble, Pruszynski)
 - [Physiology & Pharmacology](https://www.schulich.uwo.ca/physpharm/graduate/index.html) (Gribble, Pruszynski)

-Applications should be submitted electronically as a single PDF file entitled Lastname_Firstname.pdf.

-The PDF must include:
+Applications should be submitted electronically as a single pdf file entitled Lastname_Firstname.pdf.
+The pdf must include:

 1. a CV (including any publications and conference presentations)
-2. a statement of research interest outlining current experience and plans for future research, not exceeding 2 pages.
-(See recent publications, ongoing research projects, and tool development for ongoing research in the [Diedrichsen](https://www.diedrichsenlab.org), [Gribble](https://gribblelab.org), and [Pruszynski](https://www.pruszynskilab.com) labs)
+2. a statement of research interest outlining current experience and plans for future research, not exceeding 2 pages
-3. names and contact information for three academic referees.
+3. names and contact information for three academic referees

 Please state clearly your targeted graduate program.
-We especially encourage students interested in the Collaborative Specialization in Machine Learning for Health and Biomedical Sciences to apply.
-The review of applications will begin December 5th and continue until positions are filled.
+We especially encourage students interested in the [Collaborative Specialization in Machine Learning for Health and Biomedical Sciences](https://uwo.ca/sci/datascience/graduate/collaborative-specialization-ml-health-biomedical.html) to apply.

-Please send your PDF to the one of us who would be most appropriate to act as your nominal primary graduate supervisor---jdiedric@uwo.ca, pgribble@uwo.ca, or andrew.pruszynski@uwo.ca.
+Please send your PDF to the one of us who would be most appropriate to act as your nominal primary graduate supervisor --- jdiedric@uwo.ca, pgribble@uwo.ca, or andrew.pruszynski@uwo.ca.

+The review of applications will begin December 5, 2022, and will continue until positions are filled.

 ## Postdoctoral Positions

 xxx

---Paul, Andrew, and Jörn
+## Current Research Projects

+**Diedrichsen**---xxx.

+**Gribble**---We are looking for graduate students interested in one of the [current research themes](https://gribblelab.org/research.html) in the lab.
+Also see our [published papers](https://gribblelab.org/papers.html) for an impression of what we are currently working on.

+**Pruszynski**---We are looking for a graduate student and/or postdoctoral fellow investigating the physiology and anatomy of first-order tactile neurons over the course of development.
+This project will use light sheet fluoresence microscopy and tissue clearing (i.e. CLARITY) in parallel with electrophysiology and assays of hand function to establish how marmoset first-order tactile neurons connect to mechanoreceptors in the hairless skin of the hand, how this changes over the life span, and how this relates to hand function.
+Candidates with NHP and/or with immunofluoresence imaging and neuronal reconstruction experience are particularly encouraged to apply.